REACH Metals Gateway

 Harmonised classification and labelling

 The classification and labelling of certain hazardous chemicals are harmonised to ensure adequate risk management throughout the EU.
-Member States and manufacturers, importers or downstream users may propose a harmonised classification and labelling (CLH) of a substance.
-However, only Member States can propose a revision of an existing harmonisation and submit CLH proposals when a substance is an active substance in biocidal or plant protection products.
-The steps of the harmonised classification process are well outlined on the ECHA websit: here
+Member States, Commission and manufacturers, importers or downstream users may propose a harmonised classification and labelling (CLH) of a substance.

 Industry is invited to contribute to the CLH process at several steps

-- A CLH process begins when ECHA receives an intention to prepare a CLH dossier by an MSCA or manufacturer, importer or downstream user.
+• A CLH process begins when ECHA receives an intention to prepare a CLH dossier by ECHA on behalf of the Commission, an MSCA or manufacturer, importer or downstream user.
 Anyone with information relevant to the proposed hazard classification for a substance may bring this to the attention of the party submitting the CLH proposal during the early stages of the process.

-- ECHA’s Risk Assessment Committee will develop an opinion on the proposed classification by examining the available evidence for all hazard classes, which were open to consultation.
+• ECHA’s Risk Assessment Committee will develop an opinion on the proposed classification by examining the available evidence for all hazard classes, which were open to consultation.
 Concerned parties like industry are encouraged to coordinate any involvement in the RAC opinion-making process with their regular and sector-specific accredited stakeholder organisations who will attend the RAC meetings and may bring in experts on the specific topic.
+More information here

 C&L Inventory

-The notification obligation under CLP requires manufacturers and importers to submit classification and labelling information for the substances they are placing on the market to the C&L Inventory held by ECHA.
-This database includes classification and labelling information on notified and registered substances received from manufacturers and importers.
-It also includes the list of harmonised classifications (Tables 3.1 and 3.2 of Annex VI to the CLP Regulation) and the names of harmonised substances translated in all EU languages
+The notification obligation under CLP required manufacturers and importers to submit classification and labelling information for the substances they are placing on the market to the C&L Inventory held by ECHA.
+This database included classification and labelling information on notified and registered substances received from manufacturers and importers.
+It also included the list of harmonised classifications (Tables 3.1 and 3.2 of Annex VI to the CLP Regulation) and the names of harmonised substances translated in all EU languages.